-Education – Pediatric dentists educate parents and children emphasizing the importance of keeping teeth strong and healthy.
-In addition, they advise parents on disease prevention, trauma prevention, good eating habits, and other aspects of the home hygiene routine.
+Education – Most Dental problems are preventable!
+We educate parents and children about the importance of keeping teeth strong and healthy.
+We love educating parents about disease prevention, trauma prevention, good eating habits, and other aspects of the home hygiene routine.

-Monitoring growth – By continuously tracking growth and development, pediatric dentists are able to anticipate dental issues and quickly intervene before they worsen.
+Monitoring growth – By continuously tracking growth and development, we are able to anticipate dental issues and quickly intervene before they worsen.
 Also, working towards earlier corrective treatment preserves the child’s self-esteem and fosters a more positive self-image.

 Prevention – Helping parents and children establish sound eating and oral care habits reduces the chances of tooth decay.
-In addition to providing check ups and dental cleanings, pediatric dentists are also able to apply dental sealants and topical fluoride to decrease a child's cavity risk, advise parents on oral habit cessation, and demonstrate proper brushing and flossing technique.
+In addition to providing check ups and dental cleanings, we area also able to apply dental sealants and topical fluoride to decrease a child's cavity risk, advise parents on oral habit cessation, and demonstrate proper brushing and flossing technique.